MARS-EAI/RoboFactory/README.md

 ![Background Photo](docs/bg-photo.png)

-This repository contains the code for Multi-Agent Control Track of the  [ICML Multi-Agent Embodied Intelligence Challenge](https://mars-eai.github.io/MARS-Challenge-Webpage/)
+This repository contains the code for Multi-Agent Control Track of the  [Multi-Agent Embodied Intelligence Challenge](https://mars-eai.github.io/MARS-Challenge-Webpage/)

 This track focuses on low-level policy execution in physically realistic simulation environments.
 It utilizes RoboFactory, a simulation benchmark for embodied agents.
 Participants are required to deploy and control multiple embodied agents (e.g., robotic arms) to collaboratively complete manipulation-centric tasks like block stacking.